-There is also a more accurate figure calculated for passengers who are being dropped off to incorporate a return journey as well as this is a more accurate figure but will effectively double the figure.

-If the 2015/16 passenger travel results were calculated using the original methodology the scope 3 the figures would show a reduction of 16 to 14 kg of Co2 per passenger.
+There is also a more accurate figure calculated for passengers who are being dropped off to incorporate a return journey as well..
+If the 2015/16 passenger travel results were calculated using the original methodology the scope 3 the figures would show a reduction of 16 to 14 kg of CO2 per passenger.